microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 | UAV | u | "Object type '%0' with resource class "UAV" expects register type 'u', but register type '%1' was given." |
 | CBuffer | b |  "Object type '%0' with resource class "CBuffer" expects register type 'b', but register type '%1' was given." |

-There are certain exceptions to the table above.
-While we would like to reserve a register type for each resource class, and create a one-to-one mapping, there is legacy behavior that must be preserved in two specific cases.
-A Sampler resource class may use the 't' register type, and an SRV resource class may use the 's' register type.
-However, the compiler will not actively use such resources.
-This legacy behavior was permitted in prior versions of the compiler, but will now emit a warning that will be treated as an error by default.
-So, there will be a special exception for Samplers and SRVs, which may accept 't' and 's' respectively if the warning (--Wno-disallow-legacy-binding-rules) is disabled.

 If the given candidate resource is a user-defined type (UDT), then further analysis is necessary.
 The first step is to gather all registers that are being bound to this declaration, and collect the register types that are being specified.
-The UDT must have at least one valid resource that can be bound to the provided register type.
+The UDT must have at least one valid resource that can be bound to the provided register type(s).
 If not, an error must be emitted stating that "No resource contained in struct '%0' can be bound to register type '%1'".
 There are no issues if a UDT has more resources than there are register binding statements, the resources will be bound to